Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

-If $\C$ arises from a good Waldhausen category, this definition of $K$-theory agrees up to homotopy equivalence with the Waldhausen $K$-theory of the corresponding Waldhausen category (see \cite{BGT}).
-The definition of $K$-theory is functorial with respect to functors $F \colon \C \to \C'$ which preserve zero objects and finite colimits.
+If $\C$ arises from a nice Waldhausen category, this definition of $K$-theory agrees up to homotopy equivalence with the Waldhausen $K$-theory of the corresponding Waldhausen category (see \cite{BGT}).
+The definition of $K$-theory is functorial with respect to functors $F \colon \C \to \C'$ which preserve the zero object and finite colimits.

 Following \cite[Lemma 1.4.1]{Waldhausen} and \cite[Proposition 4.2.1]{MR2}, we consider also the following simpler model for Waldhausen $K$-theory.
-Restricting to the objects of $\S_{\bullet} \C$ pointwise, we obtain a simplicial set
+Restricting pointwise to the objects of $\S_{\bullet} \C$, we obtain a simplicial set

 There is a canonical comparison map, given by the inclusion of objects,

 \begin{proposition} The comparison map $\iota$ is a weak equivalence. \end{proposition} \begin{proof} The proof is essentially the same as the proof of \cite[Lemma 1.4.1 and Corollary]{Waldhausen} (see also \cite[Proposition 4.2.1]{MR2}). \end{proof}